-Starlink Setup And Install Guide
+Starlink Standard Actuated Setup And Install Guide

 I’ll start off this guide by letting you know that the hard part is already over!
 Waiting to get your Starlink dish is the most difficult part of setting it up, for sure.
 But now that you’ve been able to order your dish, it’s important to know how to properly assemble and set it up.
 Don’t worry, you don’t need to be an IT expert to get it up and running!